Perthshire: Geography

 The county forms part of the Highland geographic area; it consists of predominantly mountainous and hilly land within the Grampian Mountains, interspersed with numerous lochs and glens.
 The highest point is Ben Lawers at 1,214 m (3,983 ft), making it the 10th highest peak in Scotland.
 Most towns are fairly small, with the larger ones being clustered in the flatter south-east of the county.
-In the far south along the borders with Clackmannanshhire and Kinross-shire lie the Ochil Hills, and in the south-east part of the Sidlaw Hills lie within the county, continuing on into Angus.
+In the far south along the borders with Clackmannanshire and Kinross-shire lie the Ochil Hills, and in the south-east part of the Sidlaw Hills lie within the county, continuing on into Angus.
 Perthshire borders the Firth of Tay in the south-east, which provides access to the North Sea; along the north shore lies the Carse of Gowrie, an extremely flat area of land given over to agriculture.
 Within the Forth can be found the small island of Mugdrum.